BrandOps Consultancy

 Fixing brand drift means tightening the system around the brand, not just tidying up a few visible outputs.
 The work needs to reach the foundations, the rules, and the habits that shape execution over time.

-At Charlie Xray, that sits inside a BrandOps framework built around five core areas:
+The fixes sit inside a BrandOps framework built around five core areas:

 The business needs a clear position, a defined audience, and a message that holds together under pressure.
 If the fundamentals are vague, every decision that follows gets weaker.